4.5. Planning for Logistics#

 The value iteration algorithm, animated.

 There is a deep connection between value iteration and the all-source-shortest-path algorithm that you might have seen in an algorithms class.
-Deterministic actions set up a graph, and while in this case we have no penalty to moving in the the graph, the discount factor plays the same role in practice.
+Deterministic actions set up a graph, and while in this case we have no penalty for moving in the the graph, the discount factor plays the same role in practice.
 In fact, if we set the discount factor to zero and give actions a cost, both algorithms will return identical results.

 4.5.3.
 Closing the Loop#